zawkindev/standards/text/0000-the-culture.md

 [motivation]: #motivation

 Every community is developed and shaped differently and is unique to itself.
-The generalized term of culture is known to be a set unwritten rules and suggestions developed depending on community's values.
+The generalized term of culture is known to be a set of rules and suggestions developed depending on community's values.
 Forcing all communities to obey a single source of rules would do serious and vicious impact on communities' balances.
 In order to find a balance between standards and culture, this RFC was proposed to give communities opportunity to not adopt certain **"OPTIONAL"** standards.